You are browsing a version that has not yet been released. |

 :

-The path information to the entities is required for the annotation driver, because otherwise mass-operations on all entities through the console could not work correctly.
+The path information to the entities is required for the attribute driver, because otherwise mass-operations on all entities through the console could not work correctly.
 All of metadata drivers accept either a single directory as a string or an array of directories.
 With this feature a single driver can support multiple directories of Entities.

 Metadata Cache (RECOMMENDED)

-information, that is, all the information you supply via
+information, that is, all the information you supply via attributes,

-annotations or xml, so that they do not need to be parsed and
+xml, so that they do not need to be parsed and loaded from scratch on

-loaded from scratch on every single request which is a waste of
+every single request which is a waste of resources.
+The cache

-resources.
-The cache implementation must implement the
+implementation must implement the PSR-6

 interface.